PoonLab/twt/README.md

 ## Funding

-Development of treeswithintrees was directly supported by a grant from the Government of Canada through Genome Canada and the Ontario Genomics Institute (OGI-131).
+Development of treeswithintrees was directly supported by a grant from the Government of Canada through Genome Canada and the Ontario Genomics Institute (OGI-131) and by the Canadian Institutes of Health Research (project grant PJT-155990).